craftcms/docs/docs/4.x/extend/module-guide.md

 Replace `foo` with your module’s actual namespace, and `'@foo'` with an [alias](guide:concept-aliases) name based on your actual namespace (with any `\`s converted to `/`s).

-## Initialization
+### Initialization

 Most initialization logic belongs in your module’s `init()` method.

-However, there are some situations where this doesn’t guarantee a certain part of the application is ready (like a plugin)—or that something has initialized so early that you wouldn’t have an opportunity to listen for events in the first place.
+However, there are some situations where this doesn’t guarantee a certain part of the application is ready (another plugin, for instance).
+Conversely, a module that isn't bootstrapped at the beginning of a request may have `init()` called too late to listen to <craft4:craft\web\Application::EVENT_INIT>, and would never be notified that the app is indeed ready.

 In those cases, it’s best to register a callback via <craft4:craft\base\ApplicationTrait::onInit()>:

 ```php
 <?php